alvaro4356/FibonacciAPIRest/README.md

 # FibonacciAPIRest
-Challenge where build a Fibonacci Api Rest.The http method used is Get, due to more simple to implement than other methods.
+Challenge where build a Fibonacci Api Rest.
+The http method used is Get, due to more simple to implement than other methods.
 It was used the languague "C#" because I am more acquainted with it.
 It was chosen Asp.NetCore because is more desgined to work with different API Webs than with other platforms.